Crystalline silica regulations on construction sites: what you need to know

 What are the penalties for non-compliance?

-Does wet sanding exempt from extraction?
+Does wet grinding exempt from extraction?

 How does Sept Tools help meet regulations?